xyteam/xyPlatform/README.md

 ## Project Summary
 This project is licensed under the terms of the MIT license.

 This project contains Vagrant and Docker configuration files for a few general purpose operating systems that can be deployed locally in desktop environment or in the cloud.
-These VMs can be used for development and testing according to the OS provider's license agreement.
+In addition, this project contains automatic configuration scripts to install additional applications that are useful for development, experiement, automation testing and screen documentation.

-Many develop and test automation features provided by the Ubuntu OS are accounted for and can be used directly.
+Many useful features provided by the Ubuntu OS are accounted for and can be used directly.
 Namely:
-* ssh
+* Openssh/Openssl
 * RDP (rdesktop)
-* screen capture (import)
+* Screen capture (import)
-* video capture (ffmpeg)
+* Video capture (ffmpeg)
-* concurrent users (xvfb)
+* Concurrent user desktops (xvfb)
-* node.js (node 8.11.1)
+* Node.js (node 8.11.1)
-* google-chrome browser
+* Google-chrome browser
+* Docker
-* tensorflow board (port 6006)
+* Tensorflow board (port 6006)
-* and many more...
+* And many more...

 ### The operating systems include:
 * Ubuntu 16.04 LTS, vagrant and docker